bananny-nanny-shares/bylaws/readme.md

 ### Section 12.
 INITIAL DIRECTORS’ MEETING
 The board shall hold a regular meeting for purposes of organization, election of officers, and the transaction of other business.
 Notice of this meeting is not required.

+### Section 13.
+OTHER REGULAR MEETINGS
+Other regular meetings of the board may be held without notice at such time and place as the board may fix from time to time.